philipd/r-n-r/draft.md

+# Linked Lists

 ## Introduction
 If you've spent more than a couple of hours in your life coding, then you've almost certainly heard of arrays.
-Arrays are just one example of a *data structure*--a way of collecting multiple pieces of data together in an organized way so we can use them more effectively.
+Arrays are just one example of a *data structure*--a way of collecting multiple pieces of data together in an organized way so they can be used more effectively.
 Objects, hashes, and dictionaries are other examples of data structures.
 In this article, we'll take a quick look at a data structure that you might be less familiar with: the *linked list*.
+We'll also take a close look at arrays so we can compare the two, and examine both in the context of JavaScript.

 ## What is a linked list?
 The basic idea behind linked lists is disarmingly simple: store each piece of data together with a reference to the location of the next piece of data.
 All we need to know is the location of the first piece of data, and we can find the rest by following the references.
 It's a bit like a treasure hunt where each hidden clue tells you the location of the next clue.